Denmark has several public holidays in 2014, which are known as helligdage.

-May 17, 2012 is Kristi Himmelfartsdagor Ascension Day is held 40 days after Easter Sunday.
+May 29, 2014 is Kristi Himmelfartsdag or Ascension Day is held 40 days after Easter Sunday.

-June 15, 2012 is Flag Day or Valdemars Dag, which is the date when the flag fell from the skies and Denmark got its flag.
+June 15, 2014 is Flag Day or Valdemars Dag, which is the date when the flag fell from the skies and Denmark got its flag.
 This is not a free day .. still got to work.
 Not really, cuz in 2014 it falls on a Sunday.

-June 23, 2012 is Sankthansaften or Midsummer Night and is celebrated with bonfires all over Denmark; it is again not a public holiday, where businesses close.
+June 23, 2014 is Sankthansaften or Midsummer Night and is celebrated with bonfires all over Denmark; it is again not a public holiday, where businesses close.
 The celebration happens at night, when everyone gathers to watch the bonfires at sunset.

-November 10, 2012 is Mortens Aften, which is a unique celebration to Denmark.
+November 10, 2014 is Mortens Aften or Saint Martins Eve which is a unique celebration to Denmark.
 The Danes will eat goose or duck for their evening meal in honour of the legend of Bishop Martin of Tours.
 The story goes that the missionary hid out in a goose shed to avoid being consecrated as a bishop.
 But the geese started cackling and gave away his hiding place.
 So he declared that every November 10, geese should be served as the main meal in order to get back at them for their deception.

 The parade is led by one girl, Lucia Queen, wearing a crown of candles and the girls all singing the Lucia song.
 It is well worth attending a church service this day to be part of this celebration.

-December 25, 2012 is Juledag or Christmas Day If you are in Copenhagen, you will want to take in some of these Copenhagen Christmas events December 26, 2012 is 2.
+December 26, 2014 is 2.
 Juledag or Boxing Day and stores are not usually open.
 Grocery stores are open, but the major stores do not open until the 27th, when many of the sales start.

 and finally we have